Inconsistent view of GPU resource usage leading to deployment failure. (how to repair?)

 I also expect that the inconsistency can exist the other way arround, where in the host_pool table a resource is recorded as being in use while it actually is available and is not recorded in any of the records in the vm_pool table.

-#1 Updated by Hans Feringa over 2 years ago
+#1 Updated by Hans Feringa about 3 years ago

 Look also at https://forum.opennebula.org/t/vm-pool-and-host-pool-table-out-of-sync-resulting-in-error-requested-operation-is-not-valid-gpu-pci-device-in-use-by-driver-qemu/4652